-In November 2020, Google announced that page experience would factor more heavily in search rankings from May 2021, with a specific focus on Core Web Vitals.
+Google recently announced that page experience would factor more heavily in search rankings from June 2021 and take a leading role from August 2021, with a specific focus on Core Web Vitals.
 Let's take a look at what this entails.

 How Core Web Vitals will determine your Google search rankings